thumphries/emacs/README.md

 Install `stow`, `cask`, `emacs` and `make`, then run `./bootstrap.sh`.

+Ideally we'd be able to stow the individual packages we want and let bootstrap do the rest, but too lazy to do this for now (may change if I re-add Proof General or agda-mode, installing those really sucks!)

 ## Subtrees

 Git subtree doesn't store the upstream details anywhere, so we have to